 For Level 3, Unit 9007, Conduct an independent qualitative sociological enquiry, the research is self-directed/managed with limited guidance from the teacher/supervisor.

+The enquiry could include a consideration of Māori and/or Pasifika context(s).

 There is a companion series of unit standards for quantitative enquiries.

 5 Sociological research must include a consideration of relevant ethical issues.
 Ethical issues must include but are not limited to: obtaining the consent of those being studied, the confidentiality of the data collected, social and cultural sensitivity, respect for property rights.
 To protect the privacy of the people being studied and the confidentiality of the data they provide, actual names and locations must not be revealed by the researcher without permission.